-10.1.1 Transition from classic drivers
+11.1.1 Transition from classic drivers

-Available drivers are vmc_batch, dmc_batch and linear_batch.
+Available drivers in batched versions are vmc, dmc and linear.
 There are notable changes in the driver input section when moving from classic drivers to batched drivers:

 - walkers is not supported in any batched driver inputs.
-Instead, walkers_per_rank and total_walkers specify the population at the start of a driver run. - crowds can added in batched drivers to specify the number of crowds. - If a classic driver input section contains walkers equals 1, the same effect can be achieved by omitting the specification of walkers_per_rank, total_walkers or crowds in batched drivers. - The walkers_per_rank, total_walkers or crowds parameters are optional.
-See driver-specific parameter additional information below about default values. - When running on GPUs, tuning walkers_per_rank or total_walkers is likely needed to maximize GPU throughput, just like tuning walkers in the classic drivers. - Only particle-by-particle move is supported.
-No all-particle move support.
+Instead, walkers\per\rank and total\walkers specify the population at the start of a driver run. - crowds can added in batched drivers to specify the number of crowds. - If a classic driver input section contains walkers equals 1, the same effect can be achieved by omitting the specification of walkers\per\rank, total\walkers or crowds in batched drivers. - The walkers\per\rank, total\walkers or crowds parameters are optional.
+See driver-specific parameter additional information below about default values. - When running on GPUs, tuning walkers\per\rank or total\walkers is likely needed to maximize GPU throughput, just like tuning walkers in the classic drivers. - Only particle-by-particle move is supported.
+No all-particle move support. - During development the new drivers had separate names (vmc\batch, dmc\batch, and linear\batch).
+The use of separate names has been replaced by the driver\version parameter in the project section.

-10.2 Variational Monte Carlo
+11.2 Variational Monte Carlo

-10.2.1 vmc driver
+11.2.1 vmc driver